Dr. Clark - Broad Channel

 Images

-What Kevin Nguyen doesn't like about Dr. Clark:
+What Kevin Nguyen dislikes about Dr. Clark:

 Went to dinner on Monday March 27.
 We experienced poor customer service from our server as we did not feel like we were treated with respect.
 There was a minor miscommunication regarding how many noodle servings our table would receive, and we felt our questions and concerns were not addressed respectfully.
 We were calmly trying to explain the situation, but our server stormed off and gave us an attitude.The scallop...
 View all feedback.